-If you would like to speak with your child's teacher, you can call the Main Office and leave a message for her or send the teacher an email requesting that she call you.
+If you would like to speak with your child's teacher, you can call the Main Office and leave a message for her/him or send the teacher an email requesting that she call you.
 The teacher will get back to you within 24 hours.
-If it is important that you reach the teacher that day, please call and let the school secretary know and she will convey that message to the teacher.
 Please note that email should never be used to send information that is time-sensitive, such as information related to that day's dismissal plan.